mikrono/tModLoaderWiki_kr_ko/Expert-Shader-Guide.md

             GameShaders.Armor.BindShader(ItemType<MyDyeItem>(), new ArmorShaderData(dyeRef, "PassName"));

-            // If your dye takes specific parameters such as colour, you can append them after binding the shader.
+            // If your dye takes specific parameters such as color, you can append them after binding the shader.
             // IntelliSense should be able to help you out here.

-            GameShaders.Armor.BindShader(ItemType<MyColourDyeItem>(), new ArmorShaderData(dyeRef, "ColourPass")).UseColor(1.5f, 0.15f, 0f);
+            GameShaders.Armor.BindShader(ItemType<MyColorDyeItem>(), new ArmorShaderData(dyeRef, "ColorPass")).UseColor(1.5f, 0.15f, 0f);
             GameShaders.Armor.BindShader(ItemType<MyNoiseDyeItem>(), new ArmorShaderData(dyeRef, "NoisePass")).UseImage("Images/Misc/noise"); // Uses the default Terraria noise map.

             // To bind a miscellaneous, non-filter effect, use this.